The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Numerical setup

 \section{Numerical setup}

-We perform our simulations using the code \textsc{Athena} \citep{Stone_2008}.
-We use the HLLC Riemann solver, a second-order reconstruction with slope limiters in the primitive variables, the van Leer unsplit integrator \citep{Gardiner_2008}, a cartesian geometry and an adiabatic EOS with $\gamma=5/3$.
-In all our simulations we keep the shear viscosity coefficient ($\eta$) constant, to simplify the analysis and understand the effect of viscosity in the most simple way\footnote{For a discussion on the effect of temperature dependent viscosities, see \S\ref{sec:hot_vs_cold_viscosity}.}.
+We performed our simulations using the code \textsc{Athena} \citep{Stone_2008}.
+We used the HLLC Riemann solver, a second-order reconstruction with slope limiters in the primitive variables, the van Leer unsplit integrator \citep{Gardiner_2008}, Cartesian geometry, and an adiabatic equation of state with $\gamma=5/3$.
+In all our simulations, we kept the shear viscosity coefficient ($\eta$) constant to simplify the analysis and understand the effect of viscosity in the simplest way\footnote{For a discussion on the effect of temperature-dependent viscosities, see Sect. \ref{sec:hot_vs_cold_viscosity}.}.